DelphineSabatier/Predict-Energy-Behavior-of-Prosumers/README.md

 </details>

 <!-- ABOUT THE PROJECT -->
-## About The Project
+## About the project

-Our project was designed to address the [Enefit Kaggle Competition](https://www.kaggle.com/competitions/predict-energy-behavior-of-prosumers) on the modeling of production and consumption in Estonia.
+<b>Project</b>: Design to address the [Enefit Kaggle Competition](https://www.kaggle.com/competitions/predict-energy-behavior-of-prosumers) on the modeling of production and consumption in Estonia.

-Our objective was to 'provide predictions for the production and consumption of clients in Estonia over a 4-day period.'
+<b>Objective</b>: Provide predictions for the production and consumption of clients in Estonia over a 4-day period.'
 To accomplish this, we opted to use two machine learning models: the Autoarima and the Prophet models.

-The user journey involves accessing the user interface via Streamlit, allowing the selection of date, business or individual, county, product type, and model.
+<b>User journey</b>: The user chose through a web page coded with Streamlit several parameters: date, business or individual, county, product type, and model.
 The API initiates a request to the Google platform, extracting the required dataset through BigQuery.
-The data is then preprocessed using pipelines and fed into the selected model.
-Finally, the predictions for the next four days are displayed through graphs
+The data is then preprocessed and fed into the selected model.
+Finally, the predictions for the next four days are displayed through graphs on the streamlit to the user.

 <p align="right"><a href="#readme-top">back to top</a></p>